-Before you clean the case, turn the projector off using the proper shutdown procedure as described in "Shutdown" on page 26 and unplug the power cord.
+Before you clean the case, turn the projector off using the proper shutdown procedure as described in "Shutting down the projector" on page 30.

 - To remove dirt or dust, wipe the case with the supplied cleaning cloth. - To remove stubborn dirt or stains, moisten a soft cloth with water and a neutral pH detergent.
-Then wipe the case.

-Never use wax, alcohol, benzene, thinner or other chemical detergents.
+Then wipe the case. - Never use wax, alcohol, benzene, thinner or other chemical detergents.
 These can damage the case.